puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_sudo.markdown

 5. From the CLI of your Puppet agent, use `puppet agent -t` to trigger a Puppet run.

 > That's it!
 You have successfully installed the Sudo module and applied privileges and classes to it.
+>
+> Note the following about your new resources in the `site.pp` file:
+>
+> * `sudo::conf ‘web’`: Create a sudoers rule to ensure that members of the web group have the ability to run any command using sudo.
+This resource creates configuration fragment file to define this rule in `/etc/sudoers.d/`.
+>
+> * `sudo::conf ‘admins’`: Create a sudoers rule to ensure that members of the admin group have the ability to run any command using sudo.
+This resource creates configuration fragment file to define this rule in `/etc/sudoers.d/`.
+It will be called something like `10_admins`.
+>
+> * `sudo::conf ‘jargyle’`: Create a sudoers rule to ensure that the user jargyle has the ability to run any command using sudo.
+This resource creates a configuration fragment to define this rule in `/etc/sudoers.d/`.
+It will be called something like `60_jargyle`.

 From the CLI of the Puppet agent, run `sudo -l -U jargyle` to confirm it worked.
 The results should resemble the following: